weeperscreepers/cooldowntimer/README.md

   }
 ```

-Doesn't use any units because it's cranked manually, interpret the units as anything you want.
+Doesn't use any time units because it's cranked manually, interpret the units as anything you want.